rewiringamerica/incentive-data-llm/README.md

 1. This assumes you have node, yarn, typescript installed.
 1. Clone the repo and run `yarn` to install dependencies.
    1. For GPT models, ask an account owner (most Incentive API devs have been invited) for an invite to our OpenAI account.
 Create an API key and put it in a `.env` file with `OPENAI_API_KEY=<api key>`.
-      1. Compile and then run `node build/test_request_gpt.js`.
+      1. Compile and then run `npx tsx src/test_request_gpt.ts`.
 If it works, it will print 3 jokes to the console.
    2. For Google models, ask an account owner (currently, just Dan) for an invite to our account.
 Download a credentials JSON file and then set `export GOOGLE_APPLICATION_CREDENTIALS=<path/to/credentials/file>` from the command-line.
       1. Compile and then run `node build/test_request_palm.js`.
 If it works, it will print 3 jokes to the console.
 1. Congrats, you've sent your first request(s) to an LLM!

 ### URL Collection

 Collect a list of all of the URLs you want to retrieve incentives content from.
 For each row in the [Tier 1 data sheet](https://docs.google.com/spreadsheets/d/19CmS4HbFEfL2DzXcyXMiz_uI8fqxpeUkHbKWnq5sviE/edit#gid=0), you may end up with multiple URLs.
 The URLs in the Tier 1 sheet are like program URLs that introduce the program; what you care about for this process is the actual data source URL(s), since you're going to `curl` them.
+This works best if the URLs are as specific about individual incentives as possible, so you may end up with 1 URL per project.
 Unfortunately, this part is manual and it can take a while – up to a couple hours for larger states.

 Note that if you are doing a refresh of a state, you likely have the URLs already – they should be in the existing data in the `Data Source URL(s)` columm (or similar).

 To use the URLs in the rest of the process, create a Google sheet with each URL you want to visit on a different line.
 You can include arbitrary metadata as well that isn't found on the website itself, such as the Authority and Program names, other URLs, etc. There is also a rudimentary `tags` column – the only tag currently used is `index` for websites that don't contain incentive information themselves, but contain links to other pages that do.
 We collect these to eventually enable change detection on those sites.
 In any case, feel free to define your own tags if helpful.
+Example spreadsheet is [here](https://docs.google.com/spreadsheets/d/1ycS542inm4Ntn_fvayyq9x5wqFKTulcoSKj8CVVkQHw/edit#gid=416315587).

 The only requirement is that this file **must** contain a `folder` column that corresponds to the folder you will create in the repo where your data will live.
 The URL column doesn't actually matter since the next script won't read it directly.
-Download as CSV and put it in the `in/` folder.
+Create a folder called `in/` in the root directory, then download as CSV and put it in the `in/` folder.

 Create a new state folder (or more generally, any new folder) under `incentives_data/`, using the `<folder>` value you put in the sheet above.

-Compile and then run `node build/create_metadata_files.js -i <your_input_file.csv>`.
+Compile and then run `npx tsx src/create_metadata_files.ts -i <your_input_file.csv>`.
 This will create a bunch of metadata files in `incentives_data/<folder>` that will be used to propagate the metadata you included above.
 It will also assign each row a numeric ID and use that as the basis for filenames; e.g. the first non-header row in your spreadsheet is associated with `0.txt` and `0_metadata.json`.

 ### Text generation